bahrus/templ-mount/README.md

 ## Changing parameters via href attribute of template or via href property

 An iFrame allows you to change the src attribute, and the contents inside get replaced, rather than appended to.
-That is now supported, but only if modifying the href attribute.
+That is now supported, both as an attribute and as a property.

 ## Defining a Web Component using templ-mount [untested idea]